 Arai Tour-X 5 review: Does this latest adventure lid still have the X-factor?

-The Arai Tour-X 5 is the latest version of the iconic Japanese manufacturer’s versatile adventure touring motorcycle helmet.
+The Arai Tour-X 5 is the latest version of the iconic Japanese manufacturer’s versatile adventure bike and touring motorcycle helmet.
 It features a raft of improvements over the previous model, the Tour-X 4, which was already a very highly regarded lid and one that has long been my personal favourite from the Arai stable.

 I’ve covered 3,100 miles over the past three months in the new Tour-X 5 to see how it stacks up against its predecessor and the competition.